SVECS-5967/csRevit/README.md

 🚀 Getting Started & Installation Guide

-🏗️ The Master Folder Tree Layout
+🏗️ The Master Folder Tree (UI Configuration)

+👨‍💻 Developer Guide & C# Boilerplates

+🔌 Hybrid SDK & Dockable Panes

 Found a bug or have a feature request?
-We actively maintain and improve the csRevit Framework[cite: 1].
+We actively maintain and improve the csRevit Framework.
 Please use our public issue tracker:

 🐛 Report a Bug